About Raquel Micit and Ryan Miner The Senior Soup

 • Did the doctor share their notes in an online portal?

-You may choose to end your discussion by thanking your doctor for their time.
+You may end your discussion by thanking your doctor for their time.

-You want to try to leave on good terms, if possible, of course.
+If possible, you want to try to leave your doctor’s practice on good terms.

-Who knows, you may even decide to return in a few months.
+You may decide to return to their practice in a few months.

 Step 2: Request Your Medical Records

-Collect your medical records as soon as possible so you can share them with your new doctor.
+Collect your medical records to share with your new doctor immediately.

 You need to know the names (and correct spellings) of the medications your provider prescribes.